Senate confirms Linda Thomas-Greenfield as UN ambassador, despite controversy over China remarks

 POMPEO, OTHER CRITICS PAN BIDEN WH OFFER TO RESTART IRAN NUCLEAR TALKS

-Biden has so far halted the withdrawal from the World Health Organization, has re-entered the U.S. in the Paris climate accord and has indicated he wishes to re-enter the Human Rights Council.
+Biden has so far halted the withdrawal from the World Health Organization, has reentered the U.S. in the Paris climate accord and has indicated he wishes to reenter the Human Rights Council.

 Hugh Dugan, a former U.S. delegate to the United Nations, where he served under 11 ambassadors, told Fox News that the new US Ambassador must act quickly to contain China’s ambitions.